PhD in Nursing

 Comprehensive Examination

-Students typically complete a comprehensive examination within the first 24 months in the program.
+Students typically complete a comprehensive examination within the first 24 months in the full-time program and 36 months in the part-time program.
 After completing required coursework, students prepare an annotated bibliography.
-This serves as the foundation for the comprehensive exam, which comprises two essays in the form of a take home exam and an oral defence.
+This serves as the foundation for the comprehensive exam, which comprises two essays in the form of a take-home exam and an oral defense.

 Candidacy Exam (Proposal Defense)

-Students must complete their candidacy exam within the first 36 months in the doctoral program.
+Students must complete their candidacy exam within the first 36 months in the full-time doctoral program and 48 months in the part-time program.
 After completing the comprehensive exam, students establish their supervisory committee and proceed to develop their proposal.
-The written proposal is approved by the committee, and is followed by an oral defense.
+The written proposal is approved by the committee and is followed by an oral defense.

 The primary objectives of the PhD in Nursing program are to:

-1. Provide a rigorous, high-quality doctoral-level graduate program in nursing that builds on UBC Okanagan’s highly successful MSN program
+1. Provide a rigorous, high-quality doctoral-level graduate program in nursing that builds on UBCO’s highly successful MSN program.

 3. Prepare outstanding nurse leaders to have expanded spheres of influence to enhance health and well-being of individuals, families and communities through leadership roles in academic institutions, practice settings, and policy arenas.